LiskArchive/lips/proposals/lip-nazar-architecture.md

 **How deep the segregation of functionality should be?**

-In the first phase of implementation, the suggestion is to separate three modules which will be run in child processes.
+In the first phase of implementation, the suggestion is to openseparate three modules which will be run in child processes.
 Once this reorganisation is complete we can investigate how best to improve the architecture by dividing a module into further chunks.

 **How debugging will work with this architecture?**

 Nothing will change in regard to debugging.
 You will start the whole ecosystem of modules with one command and you will see consolidated logs on a console.

-For debugging IPC channels, we could add extensive logging to log any activity on the bus, so we can deeply track inter-process communication.
+For debugging IPC channels, we could add extensive logging to log any activity on the controller, so we can deeply track inter-process communication.
 For interactive debugging, all native Node.js debugging features are intended to work with this architecture.

 **Using modules in other products?**